 GRAPHER: something that polls text files & constantly updates a simple line graph with the data in the file would be useful.
 Graphing serial port output in line graphs has been the #1 task for lions for 15 years, but copying from a text editor to star/open/libra office is extremely tedious.
 It needs a way for the user to specify a range of lines in the file to constantly graph, with text values, wildcards, & by pointing & clicking on the graph.
 The range needs to be relative to the start or the end of the file.

 Big Falcon Simulator, a very high fidelity simulation of a very large rocket, with the highest quality models & sounds possible.
 It would accurately simulate flights or have a racing mode with knockdowns.
+Probably similar gameplay to Asphalt Extreme, but using flight controls.
 Previous simulators have horrible graphics.
 They especially suffer in their renderings of fire.
+This is the most ridiculous thing lions can imagine.